 Finally, all that we integrate originating from outside the walls of the Catholic Church, such as Greek philosophy, we do so in accord with the Church Fathers, the saints, and the magisterial teaching of the Church.
 We are open-minded about everything, and we see all things new, but only as they are revealed through the lens of Catholicism.

 This journey with our saintly sisters is substantively actualized through Catholic prayer in a state of sanctifying grace and nurtured through the sacraments, notably Confession and the Mass.
 Royaume France relies on vocal prayer, mental prayer, and prayers of the heart.
-These prayers are the substance of The Dove and Rose devotion to St. Joan and St. Thérèse, which itself has vocal payers and meditative reflections intended to inflame one’s heart with love for our two saints, for the Blessed Virgin Mary, and ultimately for the Sacred Heart of Jesus and the Holy Trinity.
+These prayers are the substance of The Dove and Rose devotion to St. Joan and St. Thérèse, which itself has vocal prayers and meditative reflections intended to inflame one’s heart with love for our two saints, for the Blessed Virgin Mary, and ultimately for the Sacred Heart of Jesus and the Holy Trinity.

 The Eucharist and the Blessed Virgin Mary